arv1983/s_js-katas-3/README.md

 ### Bonus ###

 If you would like an additional challenge, try completing each of the above again _without using any `for` or `while` loops_.

+### Submission

+Push your code into your GitLab repository and deploy it via GitLab pages.
+In Canvas, please submit your Gitlab Pages url (ex: https://username.gitlab.io/js-katas-03/) and, in GitLab, add KA_grading as a member on your project with "Reporter" permission.